DPlayer234/lovedebugger/README.md

 # LöveDebugger

 (Not so) simple debugging tool for [Löve](https://www.love2d.org/), currently for Löve version 0.10.2 (may work with other versions).

+Download the 'debugger.lua' file and include it in your Lua path or game directory (I suggest against leaving debug code in releases).

 ---